 Our directors annually review the performance of the Board of Directors and its committees and the performance of their fellow directors.
-Typically, this is done through the completion by the directors of confidential evaluation forms, the results of which are provided to Mr. Amos as the Chairman of the Nominating and Governance Committee.
-At a subsequent meeting of the Board, Mr. Amos leads a discussion with the full Board of any issues and suggestions for improvement identified in these evaluation forms.
+Typically, this is done through the completion by the directors of confidential evaluation forms that are returned to Mr. Amos as the Chairman of the Nominating and Governance Committee.
+At a subsequent meeting of the Board, Mr. Amos leads a discussion with the full Board of any issues and suggestions for improvement identified in his review of these evaluation forms.
+This year, the review process was conducted without the completion of formal evaluations.